Workers Compensation and Pre-Existing Conditions in Massachusetts

 - Depression and Anxiety

-Why do pre-existing conditions matter when it comes to a compensation claim in Massachusetts?
-Well, insurance companies are trying to avoid or limit how much they have to pay in workers compensation claims.
-If an injured worker had a history of significant back pain form a non-work related car accident and, later, injures his/her back at work, the insurance company will try to blame any prolonged claim of back pain on the prior car accident and deny or terminate payment of workers compensation benefits.
-There are many examples and scenarios involving pre-existing conditions and workers compensation.
+Why do preexisting conditions matter when it comes to a compensation claim in Massachusetts?
+Well, insurance companies are trying to avoid or limit how much they have to pay in workers’ compensation claims.
+If an injured worker had a history of significant back pain form a non-work-related car accident and, later, suffers a back injury at work, the insurance company will try to blame any prolonged claim of back pain on the prior car accident and deny or terminate payment of workers’ compensation benefits.
+There are many examples and scenarios involving preexisting conditions and workers’ compensation.

-As a result, we see a lot of arguments over compensation that claim the worker was already injured and therefore didn’t have a serious accident at work, or that the worker’s pre-existing condition is the cause of any disability or need for medical treatment.
+As a result, we see a lot of arguments about compensation offers that claim the worker was already injured and therefore didn’t have a serious accident at work, or that the worker’s preexisting condition was the cause of any disability or need for medical treatment.

-That’s why it’s important to contact an experienced Massachusetts workers’ compensation attorney like John J. Sheehan if you have any further questions about a particular injury or claim.
+That’s why it’s important to contact an experienced Somerville workers’ compensation attorney like John J. Sheehan if you have any further questions about a particular injury or claim.